 - Change the rhythm of your drum pattern in different parts of your song

 - Mute your drums in different parts of your song and drop it back in

 - Mute your drums and use the silence as a transition to another part

 - Use lots of variations within your existing patterns to make your production feel like it’s played by a live drummer

 - leave out several sounds in different parts

-- Add some rhytmical changes to melodic intruments like a piano or a guitar
+- Add some rhythmical changes to melodic instruments like a piano or a guitar

 - Try to learn different metric systems to expand your knowledge and have a variety of different options to choose from